-The property is located in Section 2, Township 3N, Range 23W, in Boulder County, Colorado.
-It is located within the Allenspark Fire Protection District.
-The lot is 6 acres in size and has a modest ~2-5 percent slope with a south aspect.
-The site is at ~8,500 feet in elevation and located in a valley which is relatively dry.
-The stream to the south of the structure will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The property is located in Section 24, Township 1N, Range 72W, in Boulder County, Colorado.
+It is located within the Sugar Loaf Fire Protection District.
+The lot is 5 acres in size and has a modest ~2-5 percent slope with a north aspect.
+The site is at ~7,660 feet in elevation and located midslope which is relatively dry.
+Mountain King Road will create a small barrier that may help slow the spread of a surface fire on the site.